knightjdr/hclust/README.md

 ### Sort

-To hclust.Sort method can be used to sort the original data matrix that was input to the hclust.Distance method based on the clustering order.
+The hclust.Sort method can be used to sort the original data matrix that was input to hclust.Distance based on the clustering order.
 The method requires a vector containing the names of the rows/columns in their original order and a vector with the sorder order.
 The sorted order can be obtained from the hclust.Tree method.
 The "dim" supplied to sort must be one of "column" or "row".
 To sort a matrix